 Ministry in a church like ours is very different from ministry in a city church.
 Surrounded as we are by fields, we must look further than our immediate vicinity to find need.
 Furthermore, being a small congregation, our financial resources are limited, but we are unusually rich in talented, skilled and energetic people.
 As a congregation, and as individuals and small groups, we support the closest Food Bank in a variety of ways, including the preparation of frozen meals.
 We have a team that works at St. John’s in the city, preparing and serving Saturday night meals three or four times a year.
 And for the several years now we have prepared Christmas gift bags for the Saturday night clientele.

-In recent years, prior to the pandemic restrictions, we offered our parish hall as a retreat centre.
+We offer our parish hall as a location for retreats and meetings.
 The quiet location is perfect for groups who need to be away from the city, or from their places of work, for a period of reflection and contemplation.
 We provide catering to make the day carefree – and we have a reputation for outstanding baking and homemade soups!
-Until the pandemic closed us all down, we had a small number of groups who came to us annually for retreats.
-We have even, on request, extended our catering services to local groups like the Ilderton Legion Remembrance Day dinner and even to a particularly special 50th anniversary.
-An unusual ministry perhaps, but one that has been much appreciated in the wider community.
+Prior to the recent lockdowns, we had a small number of groups who came to us annually for retreats.
+For special occasions we can extend our catering services, either in our parish hall or in another location, to local groups for special occasions.
+We are proud to cater the Ilderton Legion Remembrance Day dinner, and have provided space and catering for such events as a particularly special 50th anniversary.
+It is an unusual ministry perhaps, but one that has been much appreciated in the wider community.